Schwarber hits 3 homers, Nats beat Mets 5-2, take 3 of 4

 TRAINER’S ROOM

 Nationals: RHP Daniel Hudson (right elbow inflammation) is still not throwing a baseball.
-He has not pitched since June 9 and his recovery is a “slow process,” according to Nationals manager Dave Martinez.
+He has not pitched since June 9 and his recovery is a “slow process,” according to Martinez.

-Mets: OF Brandon Nimmo (detached hand ligament) began a minor league rehab assignment Sunday with Triple-A Syracuse.
-Nimmo played just 21 games for the Mets, the last May 2.
+Mets: OF Brandon Nimmo (detached hand ligament) went 1 for 2 as began a minor league rehab assignment Sunday with Triple-A Syracuse.
+Nimmo played just 21 games for the Mets, the last May 2. … OF Michael Conforto (strained right hamstring) was 1 for 4 with a double against Scranton/Wilkes-Barre’s Deivi García.
+Conforto was playing his third rehab game.

 UP NEXT

-Mets: RHP Jacob deGrom (6-2, 0.54) is expected to start one of the games of Monday’s doubleheader at home against Atlanta, New York’s second twin bill in three days.
+Mets: RHP Jacob deGrom (6-2, 0.54) is expected to start the opener of Monday’s doubleheader at home against Atlanta, New York’s second twin bill in three days.

 Nationals: RHP Max Scherzer (5-4, 2.21 ERA) is likely to be activated from the 10-day injured list and start Tuesday at Philadelphia.